SakshiK-24/Aircraft-Product-Lifecycle-Management--PLM--System/README.md

-# Aircraft-Product-Lifecycle-Management--PLM--System
+# Aerospace-Product-Lifecycle-Management--PLM--System
 Aircraft Product Lifecycle Management (PLM) System built using SQL Server and Power BI, featuring BOM management, revision tracking, engineering change management, approval workflows, and lifecycle analytics.

 ## Overview
 The Aircraft Product Lifecycle Management (PLM) System is a database and analytics project designed to simulate how aerospace and manufacturing organizations manage product information throughout the product lifecycle.
 The project demonstrates key PLM concepts including Product Structures, Bill of Materials (BOM), Revision Management, Engineering Change Management, Approval Workflows, and Product Lifecycle Tracking.
 A SQL Server database was used to manage product data, and Power BI was used to create an interactive dashboard for monitoring PLM activities.

-## Problem Statement
+## 🧩 Problem Statement
 Managing engineering product data manually can result in:
 - Difficulty tracking product components
 - Version and revision inconsistencies